sous-chefs/.github/CONTRIBUTING.md

 ## Branches

-### `master` branch
+### `main` branch

-The master branch is the current committed changes.
+The main branch is the current committed changes.
 These changes may not yet be released although we try to release often.

 ## Tags